 View resources, tips and commonly asked questions about advising and student services and the Cronkite School.

-Cronkite students are strongly encouraged to schedule an appointment with their academic adviser every semester, and not less than once per year.
+Cronkite students are strongly encouraged to schedule an appointment with their academic advisor every semester, and not less than once per year.
 Students are welcome, of course, to come in for an appointment as often as needed.
-Click here to schedule an appointment with your academic adviser.
+Click here to schedule an appointment with your academic advisor.

 Degree Audit Reporting System (DARS)